[[folder: TV Series]]

 * MostAnnoyingSound: "EEEEEEEEELMEEEEEEERRRRR!"

 ** There's also Nancy's "You haaaaaaaaaate me!" every time she doesn't get her way or is expected to obey a rule or do a chore.

-** Actually, the sound of Laura's music box in the eponymous episode of 1977 counts as well, especially after it breaks.
+** Actually, the sound of Nellie's music box in the eponymous episode of 1977 counts as well, especially after it breaks.

 *** NELLIE's music box!

 * NightmareFuel: For a show supposedly purporting wholesome family values, this one had a ''lot'' of it.
 Dead children and babies, fires, rapists, gunfire, rampaging packs of feral dogs, drug addiction and withdrawal, disease...they spared the audience ''nothing'' about the harshness of life back then.